Bounties-Network/BountiesAPI/bounties_api/analytics/pricing/README.md

 ## Results

-The TLDR is that the best MSE was 156,791\.
-Over the approximately 350 bounties that closed with a closing price greater than 10$, that would be a typical misprediction in the neighborhood of 150$.
+The tldr; is that the best MSE was 15,941\.
+Over the approximately 350 bounties in the training set that closed with a closing price greater than 10$, that would be a typical misprediction in the neighborhood of 50$.

 ### Feature engineering

 The best performance (minimum MSE) was found when as many features are possible were included in the training data.
 I conducted a manual grid search for all the different combinations of word2vec and doc2vec on the descriptions, titles, categories, difficulty levels, deadlines, and token types.
 More was found to be better.
-Anecdotally, the length of the description and the token type both explained a lot of the price variability.

 ### Model performance

 Elastic net regression did the best.
 Ensemble based approaches (XGBoost and Random forests) didn't do as well.
-Ne-aural networks weren't tried, but I'm guessing they won't work too well if the other ensemble methods didn't work well.
-However, text based neural networks is a big kettle of fish for another time.
+Neural networks weren't tried, but bad performance of the ensemble methods is not a good sign.
+Additionally, text based neural networks are a complex approach compared to the straightforward regularized regressions which did best here.

 Model type                                                                           | Best MSE
 ------------------------------------------------------------------------------------ | ---------